oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

    ![Application Processes](images/create-blank-page1.png " ")

-4. In the left pane, Right-click Body, select **Create Page Item**.
+4. In the left Pane, Right-click Body, and select **Create Page Item**.

     ![Application Processes](images/create-page-item3.png " ")

-5. Create the following two page items one after the other.
+5. Create the following two-page items, one after the other.

      |   | Name | Type |
      |---|------|------|